 Each WI is run by a committee which is elected at each Annual Meeting, which for us is in May.
-Meet our committee members for 2017-18:
+Meet our committee members for 2018-19:

 Emma Watson, President

 I had always wanted to be involved in an organisation like the WI, inspired by my grandmother, who was an active member of and leader within the Country Women’s Association in Australia for many years, as well as a knitter and baker.

-Nina Jewell, Secretary
+Nina Jewell, Treasurer & Secretary

 I am a qualified Local Government accountant with 25 years’ experience at both Hammersmith and Haringey Councils.
 I am also the Treasurer for my local Neighbourhood Watch.As I start to think about retirement, I am volunteering more and more as I find it rewarding and a great way to meet like-minded people.
 I have rediscovered knitting through the WI group and enjoy cooking for the summer fair.
 My other interests are collecting art by West Country artists and I am passionate about pottery from the Leach Pottery in St Ives.

 I trained as a Home Economics teacher and taught in a school in West London for several years before becoming involved in prison education in both male and female establishments.
 Following retirement from full time employment I have continued to teach part time.
 I was very encouraged to read of a WI being set up in a women’s prison and hope other prisons will welcome this initiative.
 I was delighted to find The Alexandra WI soon after I retired as I wanted to join a branch near where I live.
 I am pleased to have more time to enjoy hobbies, gardening, cooking especially making preserves, baking, knitting, cross stitch and tapestry.
 It is great being able to meet other women, who also have similar interests and are interested in discussing topics of a mutual interest.